GeT RiGhT

-Christopher Alesund (born 29 May 1990), better known as GeT_RiGhT, is a Swedish Counter-Strike player who is currently a full time streamer.
-During his time as a member of Ninjas in Pyjamas, he was considered one of the best Counter-Strike players in the history of the series.
-He began playing competitively in 2007 and has previously been a member of SK Gaming, Fnatic, Begrip Gaming, Ninjas in Pyjamas and Dignitas.
+Christopher Carl Albin Alesund (born 29 May 1990), better known by his in-game name GeT_RiGhT, is a retired Swedish professional Counter-Strike player widely regarded as one of the greatest players in the history of the series.
+He began playing competitively in 2007 and is best known for his long tenure with Ninjas in Pyjamas (NiP), with whom he was part of the lineup that achieved an unprecedented 87–0 LAN map winning streak in 2012–13 and won the ESL One Cologne 2014 Major.
+HLTV ranked him the best player in the world in both 2013 and 2014.
+He is credited with popularizing the lurker role in competitive play and was inducted into the HLTV Hall of Fame in 2025.

+Early life

+Christopher Carl Albin Alesund was born on 29 May 1990 in Spånga, Stockholm.
+Alesund was introduced to Counter-Strike 1.6 by his older brother Robin, which sparked his interest in competitive gaming.

 Career

 Counter-Strike

-Christopher Alesund started playing 1.6 after his brother Robin introduced him to the game.
-In 2007, Alesund started playing for Begrip, placed 2nd at spiXelania 2007.
-Later that year, he joined SK Gaming, which placed 4th at the EM II Finals on March 9, 2008.
+Alesund entered the professional Counter-Strike 1.6 scene in 2007 at the age of 17, joining Begrip Gaming.
+The team placed 2nd at spiXelania 2007.
+Later that year, he joined SK Gaming, which placed 4th at the EM II Finals on 9 March 2008.

 In early 2009, Alesund joined Fnatic, replacing Oskar "ins" Holm.
-This proved to be a good move, as the team won the WEG e-Stars 2009: King of the Game soon after.
+The team won the WEG e-Stars 2009: King of the Game soon after.
 In March, Alesund won his first major, IEM Season III against the Polish super team MeetYourMakers.
-They then won KODE5 2009, WEG e-Stars 2009, IEM IV Dubai, and placed 2nd at IEM IV Chengdu.
+Fnatic then won KODE5 2009, WEG e-Stars 2009, IEM IV Dubai, and placed 2nd at IEM IV Chengdu.
 Alesund also won the European Nations Championship, representing the Swedish national team.
 They had second-place finish at World Cyber Games 2009, this time losing to the same Polish team of AGAiN.
 In December, they topped off the 2009 season with a victory at World e-Sports Masters 2009.
-Fnatic's 2009, had been the most successful for the organisation at the time.
+Fnatic's 2009 had been the most successful for the organisation at the time.
 Alesund was then named e-Sports Player of the Year and Counter-Strike Player of the Year.
 In 2010, Fnatic weren't as successful, but continued to perform well, getting 2nd at the IEM IV European Championships, and IEM IV at the start of the year.
 After a very successful individual year, Alesund placed 2nd on HLTV's top 20 of 2010.